EUCLID enrolls both government officials and non-government applicants coming from the general public.

 To clarify: under the terms of its constitutive intergovernmental agreement, EUCLID is authorized to enroll and educate select students from the general public.
 “General public” technically refers to applicants that are not officials of a EUCLID Participating State or of a partner intergovernmental organization.
 “General public” students are paying students, and their tuition fees constitute a major source of funding for the institution, allowing EUCLID to sponsor non-paying/full scholarship students from its mandated constituency.

 For non-EUCLID Participating States officials and staff, the procedure is as follows:

-upon receipt of EUCLID acknowledgement, applicant must send in required document per EUCLID checklist
+- upon receipt of EUCLID acknowledgment, the applicant must send in required document per EUCLID checklist

-upon receipt of completed documentation, applicant must under admissions interview (using Skype)
+- upon receipt of completed documentation, the applicant must under admissions interview (using Skype)

-if approved, applicant receives notification with Enrollment Agreement, valid for 30 days
+- if approved, the applicant receives a notification with Enrollment Agreement, valid for 30 days